LucaScanu/WDI_PROJECT_2/README.md

 require the config file into the app.js file

 run nodemon and test the app.
 At this point we should get the message 'Express has started on port: 3000' in our terminal.

+- Require express package in our apiRoutes.js and webRoutes.js files

+- Require apiRoutes and webRoutes in our express file

+- Create a controllers folder and corresponding files to define functions to handle routes:

+mkdir controllers

+touch controllers/authentications.js && users.js && statics.js && surfspots.js

+- Create a models folder and corresponding files to create our database: